I’m a bit of a bah-humbug when it comes to christmas cheer.

 For christmas, why not give your child a window into this special part of Australia while giving a child in a remote community the gift of reading? $16.99 will buy the book and send two more books to children in remote communities.

-If you do it before 17th December and say it’s instead of buying a present for us they will send a christmas card to let us know.
+You can also donate to the foundation on behalf of a relative or friend.
+If you do it before 17th December they will send a christmas card to let them know.
 How ironic is that?
 Ho Ho Ho.